Professor of Oceanography

 Research Interests

-In the area of ocean mixing processes, my recent work has focused on new observational techniques, suited particularly to the coastal ocean where significant mixing is usually spatially sparse and temporally intermittent.
-I have developed a new Doppler-based system which provides continuous two-dimensional mapping of crucial turbulent properties, and am now interested in seeing these new techniques further developed and deployed in a variety of situations.
+In the area of ocean mixing processes, my present work focuses on new observational techniques, suited particularly to the coastal ocean where significant mixing is usually spatially sparse and temporally intermittent.
+I have developed a new Doppler-based system which provides continuous two-dimensional mapping of crucial turbulent properties.
+Use of this system at the LEO15 cabled observatory off New Jersey revealed the existence of Langmuir supercells, Langmuir circulations that engulf the entire water column under prolonged wind/wave forcing.
+This previously unknown process dominates mixing and sediment transports on shallow continental shelves during much of the year.
+I am now interested in seeing these new techniques further developed and deployed in a variety of situations, specifically towed systems and cabled deep sea observatories.

 My work in small-scale turbulence has led to collaborations in the area of biophysical interactions at the small scales of planktonic organisms, including comprehensive reviews of the relevant literature, development of simple but powerful models of multi-year biophysical interactions in strongly estuarine systems, and suggestion of mechanistic pathways by which effects of atmospheric variability may propagate, through influence on physical processes, up to the level of marine fish stocks.